Frequently Asked Questions

 Almost anything!
 Since International Studies is so customizable, there are many options for what you can do post-graduation.
 For example, many students go into non-profit or government work.
 LAS Career Services has helpful resources if you want ideas that are more specific.

 No. Students can find diverse employment opportunities with a bachelor’s degree, and they do not need to pursue graduate school.
-If students are interested, an advanced degree can provide them with greater specialty and expertise in an area of interest.
+If students are interested, an advanced degree can provide them with greater specialty and expertise in an area of interes

 The program can enhance existing knowledge about the world and bring a global context to your degree program.
 After completing your international studies program, you can show competency in multicultural contexts, demonstrate a unique perspective when applying for jobs, language skills, and cultural understanding.